A cluttered bedroom is such an energy leak.

 4. Choose A Bed With Built In Storage When You Can

 If you ever replace your bed, choose one with storage built into the frame.
-Drawers at the base of the bed or a lift up platform instantly solve so many storage headaches.
+The drawers at the base of the bed or a lift up platform solve so many storage headaches.

-You give up a little airy leg look and trade it for serious function.
+You give up a little airy leg look and trade it for some serious function.

 Storage beds from Wayfair usually come with multiple wide drawers.
 They hold jeans, sweaters, or extra blankets that would otherwise swallow your closet.